-Stroll through the wildlife national parks & zoos can be a beautiful experience for you.
-With a vast forest cover of around 11,125.59 Sq km that spread over the Western Ghats, Kerala houses several superb wildlife national parks & zoos in the country.
-In fact, the rich biodiversity make it one of the hot tourist destinations in the world.
+Strolling through the wildlife national parks & zoos can be a beautiful experience for you.
+With a vast forest cover of around 11,125.59 sq km that spread over the Western Ghats, Kerala houses several superb wildlife national parks & zoos in the country.
+In fact, the rich biodiversity makes it one of the hot tourist destinations in the world.
 This state is the repository of several rare and endangered species of flora and fauna.
 The forest area of this southernmost Indian state is 28.90% of its land area where you can see 28 types of vegetation.
-The southern region of the state holds around 51% of the forest region while the 49% of the forest cover spreads in the central and northern parts of Kerala.
+The southern region of the state holds around 51% of the forest region while 49% of the forest cover spreads in the central and northern parts of Kerala.

 You can see a large forest area in almost all the districts in Kerala.
 In fact, Alappuzha district is an exception to this.
 The Wildlife national parks & zoos in India are intended to ensure necessary natural conditions in order to protect some of the nationally important animal species and biotic communities.
-Each wildlife sanctuary in the state has different management plan.
+Each wildlife sanctuary in the state has a different management plan.
 Large sanctuaries have been divided into different zones in order to provide better management.
-Most of the national parks have vast natural or almost natural areas for the protection of ecological processes in a large-scale.
+Most of the national parks have vast natural or almost natural areas for the protection of ecological processes on a large scale.
 Here are the most popular wildlife national parks & zoos in Kerala:

 Chinnar Wildlife Sanctuary: It is an excellent wildlife sanctuary in Kerala on the Tamil Nadu border in the rain shadow region of Western Ghats.
-Located almost 60 kilometres away from Munnar, it spread across 90.44 sq. km.
-Visitors can spot a wide range of animals and birds that commonly found in South India.
+Located almost 60 kilometres away from Munnar, it is spread across 90.44 sq. km.
+Visitors can spot a wide range of animals and birds that are commonly found in South India.
 Besides, the special thorny scrub forests of this sanctuary have xerophyte species.
 It is also the habitat of the endangered species of Giant Grizzled Squirrel of India.
 The number of this species would be less than 200 in this park.
-Even though the region has mixed deciduous forests and rich wildlife, this area gets only less than 2 months rainfall.
+Even though the region has mixed deciduous forests and rich wildlife, this area gets less than 2 months of rainfall.
 The nearby large sandalwood forest is a great attraction of Chinnar Wildlife Sanctuary.
 Explore the sanctuary completely by entering the area before noon.
 Permission: 04865 231587.

 Idukki Wildlife Sanctuary: Located almost 450-748 meters above sea level, this sanctuary spreads over the Thodupuzha and Udumpanchola taluks.
 This sanctuary is almost 55 kilometres away from Thodupuzha and spreads over 77 sq. km.
 Visitors can spot different types of animal species in this wildlife sanctuary such as elephants, deer, bison, jungle cats, wild dogs, sambar, wild boar and tiger.
 You can also watch different snake species here such as cobra, viper, kraits and several non-poisonous snakes.
 Some of the bird species at this sanctuary include Malabar grey hornbill, grey jungle fowl, flycatchers, bulbuls and different species of woodpeckers.
 Since this sanctuary is adjacent to the famous Idukki Arch Dam, many people to this dam visit here.
 Permission: 04862 232271.

 Peppara Wildlife Sanctuary: You can reach this sanctuary by travelling nearly 50 kilometres from Thiruvananthapuram.
 It is on the way to Ponmudi and the region is famous for eucalyptus plantations.
 Spread across around 53 kilometres on the Western Ghats, visiting this wildlife sanctuary can be a marvellous experience.
 Permission: 0471 2360762.

 Silent Valley National Park: Visiting the Silent Valley National Park can be a wonderful experience for both adults and children.
 It is in the Palakkad district almost 40 kilometres North-West of Mannarkad.
 The peculiarity of this park is that it is free from the chirping of cicadas.
 Vehicle transport at this 89.52 sq. km park is only up to Mukkali which is around 24 kilometres from the park.
-Travellers need to cover to the rest of the way on foot.
-The famous river Kunthipuzha flows through this area before that merging into the Bharathapuzha River.
+Travellers need to cover the rest of the way on foot.
+The famous river Kunthipuzha flows through this area before merging into the Bharathapuzha River.
 Permission: 04924 222056, 253225.

-Thiruvananthapuram: This zoo is among the oldest one in the country with a beautiful garden.
+Thiruvananthapuram: This zoo is among the oldest ones in the country with a beautiful garden.
 Visiting this small jungle in the centre of the capital city can be a beautiful experience.
 It is established in 1857 as an extension to the Museum by the then Maharaja of Travancore.
 He made this zoo in order to attract more visitors to the museum.
-Now it spread across 55 acres of scenic land in the heart of the city.
+Now it is spread across 55 acres of scenic land in the heart of the city.
 You can watch around 15 different animal species here.
-It is interesting for the visitors to watch different animal and bird species from Australian and Ethiopian regions.
+It is interesting for the visitors to watch different animal and bird species from the Australian and Ethiopian regions.